bmocanu/java-scripts/README.md

 # java-scripts
 Simple utility scripts written in Java.

-These scripts are written as single-class files, with zero dependencies to other libraries.
+These scripts are written as single-class files, easy to use, with zero dependencies to other libraries and no packaging involved.
 Java 8 is the minimum required.
-No packaging is used to make deadly simple usage of the scripts.

 To use one of these scripts, clone the repo, and run (e.g.:):
 * javac HumbleDownload
 * java HumbleDownload <...parameters...>

-Most of the scripts have a help text that is displayed if you run the respective script without parameters.
+Most of the scripts have a help text that is displayed when you run the respective script with no parameters.

 Enjoy!